department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility/after-you-apply.md

 <div class="card information" markdown="0">
 <span class="number">About 90 days</span>
-<span class="description">The amount of time it takes to review your application depends on:
-- The number of applications we're reviewing, **and**
-- How much information you've provided <br />
-If more than 90 days has passed since you gave us your application and you haven’t heard back, please don’t apply again.
+<span class="description">If more than 90 days has passed since you gave us your application and you haven’t heard back, please don’t apply again.
 Call <a href="tel:+18772228387">877-222-8387</a>.</span>
 </div>

+The amount of time it takes to review your application depends on:
+- The number of applications we're reviewing, **and**
+- How much information you've provided in your application, **and**
+- Whether you provided your (or your sponsor's) DD214 or other separation documents along with your application

 <br>